oktadev/okta-blog/_source/_posts/2022-07-20-express-prisma-tailwind.md

                                 td=log.calories
 ```

-As you saw before this page is protected, therefore it's required that you have a user access this page.
+As you saw before, this page is protected.
+Therefore, it requires that you have a user to access this page.
 The application will pull the user details and workout logs and reform them into a summary at the top of the page with a couple of tables of the logs based on the exercises the user has performed.

 ### Create the CSS file using Tailwind CSS

 The last part of this process is to create the actual CSS file that your application will use.
-In your `public/stylesheets` directory, you'll see a file called `style.css`.  replace the code in that file with the code below.
+In your `public/stylesheets` directory, you'll see a file called `style.css`.
+Replace the code in that file with the code below.

 ```css
 @tailwind base;